Tips for buying cherries

 Cherries freeze well

 As much as you might try to maximise your cherry consumption during its summer season, cherry season invariably feels way too short.
 Unless that is, you freeze your fresh fruit.
 Simply rinse fresh cherries in cold water, then drain.
 Then pack them into a plastic freezer bag or freezer-safe container, squeezing lightly to remove excess air.
 Then freeze.
-No need to remove stems or pits until later, when you defrost them for use in your favorite recipe.
+No need to remove stems or pits until later, when you defrost them for use in your favourite recipe.

 Fresh vs frozen cherries?